Four Corners Eye Clinic is committed to providing outstanding, comprehensive eyecare in a compassionate, professional environment.Appointment Request

 Personalized Care for Diabetic Patients

 Dr. Karyn Teel is Four Corners Eye Clinic’s retina specialist.
+She provides diabetic eye care at our Durango and Cortez, CO, locations in addition to our clinic near Farmington, NM.
 As a fellowship-trained retina surgeon, she understands the science of treating this very important area of the eye.
 During your visit with Dr. Teel, she uses our advanced diagnostic tools to evaluate your eyes and help determine the degree of treatment or monitoring you require.
 Some common methods for evaluating the retina include visual acuity testing, ocular coherence tomography, and retinal photography and angiography.

 If you don’t have a primary care physician to help you manage your diabetes, Dr. Teel can refer you to some area physicians who specialize in diabetes care.